420Cry/420cry-api/README.md

 ### 1. **api**
 Contains the API-related components, including routes, controllers, and any logic related to the HTTP API.
 This folder is responsible for exposing the domain logic through the server interface.

-### 2. **application**
+### 2. **services**
-Contains application services and orchestrates the interaction between the domain layer and the external world.
+Contains services and orchestrates the interaction between the domain layer and the external world.
 This is where business logic is executed, like sending emails or processing user actions.

 ### 3. **core**
-Contains the foundational code of the application, including utilities, helpers, and common services that are used across other parts of the application.
+Contains the foundational code of the services, including utilities, helpers, and common services that are used across other parts of the services.

 ### 4. **domain**
 The domain layer represents the heart of the business logic and contains entities, value objects, aggregates, and domain services.
 This is where the core business rules and logic reside.